HiddenField/blue-app-ssh-agent/README.md

 ### Deploying Release

 Releases will need to be given to Ledger for signing with their private key.
-This will allow the application to be installed without warning prompts on any Ledger device.
+This will allow the application to be installed via the Ledger App Manager without warning prompts on any Ledger device.